The California Academy of Sciences is a renowned scientific and educational institution in San Francisco, California, USA.

 Witness the universe’s wonders and beyond through the spectacular digital visualizations at the Morrison Planetarium of California Academy of Sciences.

 The 75-foot dome displays one of the most accurate digital Universes ever created and projects an immersive experience one can sense only by being there.

-Access to the Planetarium is included in the regular entry ticket.
+Access to the Planetarium is included in the regular Cal Academy ticket.

-It is a stunning glass dome of 90 feet, which engulfs a living, breathing rainforest.
+The Osher Rainforest is a stunning 27 meters (90 feet) glass dome engulfing a living, breathing rainforest.

-The four-story high rainforest is full of butterflies, birds, spiders, Amazonian fish and so much more.
+The four-story-high rainforest contains butterflies, birds, spiders, Amazonian fish, and so much more.

 Monday to Saturday: 10 am to 4.45 pm